The First Writing Requirement

 Along with this letter, include copies of three of your strongest academic essays.
 (Note: rather than simply presenting a narrative or factual summary, each of these essays should present a focused claim, evaluate counter-claims and relevant contrary evidence, and develop a well-supported argument.)

-Email your portfolio as an attachment, with the subject "Portfolio Review," to Devin Donovan (email@example.com) by Friday, July 29th, 2022 for Fall 2022 consideration.
+Email your portfolio as an attachment, with the subject "Portfolio Review," to Dylan Kellum (email@example.com) by Friday, July 21st, 2023 for Fall 2023 consideration.
 Please note: we use an automated filtering system for these emails; portfolios without the correct subject heading (i.e. "Portfolio Review") will not be captured by the filter and thus will not be reviewed by the committee.
 Please be sure to use the proper subject heading in your email.

 You are a good candidate for portfolio review if any of the following is true of you: